-Combined sewage that drains to the collection system can cause large spikes in influent flow levels to the STP when certain precipitation conditions (e.g. heavy rain) occur.
-While the majority of the collection system for the Town of Guttenberg is served by a combined sewer system, a portion of the collection system for the Town of Guttenberg consists of separate sewers (i.e., a separate pipe for stormwater and a separate pipe for sewage).
+Combined sewage that drains to the collection system can cause large spikes in influent flow levels to PVSC when certain precipitation conditions (e.g. heavy rain) occur.
+While the majority of the collection system for the City of Bayonne, Borough of East Newark, the Town of Harrison, the Town of Kearny, JCMUA, the City of Newark, NBMUA and the City of Paterson is a combined sewer system, a portion of the collection systems consists of separate sewers (i.e., a separate pipe for stormwater and a separate pipe for sewage).

-The NJPDES permit issued to the Town of Guttenberg on March 12, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
+The NJPDES permit issued to JCMUA on March 12, 2015 and effective on July 1, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
 This permit was subsequently modified for certain conditions as detailed in the Contents of the Administrative Record and as identified within this fact sheet.
-The Town of Guttenberg and NBMUA jointly submitted a single, coordinated LTCP dated October 2020.
-This subject permit action serves to incorporate CSO control strategies to achieve a minimum wet weather percent capture value as outlined in the CSO LTCP.
-As discussed in greater detail within this fact sheet, the permittee is required to implement CSO control measures which must ensure consideration of resiliency and effects due to climate change.